 For that matter, I can’t readily suppose that Andromeda Black hung about much with her sister Bella and her crowd, either.
 And Narcissa, four years younger than Bellatrix, would probably have been beneath Bellatrix’s contempt while she was still a scrubby schoolgirl.
 Cissy would have gravitated to a younger group.
 Evidently Malfoy’s.

 But we still have been told nothing of any sort about the character and/or loyalties of Abraxus Malfoy, Lucius’s father.
 Nor do we even know who Lucius’s mother was.
 And it looks like we never will.

-Well, neither of these readings turned out to be altogether correct.
+Well, neither of these readings turned out to be correct.
 In OotP Lucius Malfoy was stated in a Daily Prophet article to be 41 years old in the Autumn that his son Draco was appointed a Slytherin 5th year Prefect (1995).
-Given the ages of his oldest sons (now known to have been at least 21 and 23 at that point), Arthur Weasley is bound to be at least a few years older than Lucius.
-After all, such a thing is Not Done.
+Given the ages of his oldest sons (now believed to have been at least 21 and 23 at that point), Arthur Weasley is bound to be at least a few years older than Lucius.

 It is still quite evident that the two of them share a long and acrimonious history, however.
 And their time at Hogwarts would have overlapped.
 I cannot really see Arthur Weasley throwing a punch at a man who was either very much older, or very much younger than himself.